South Carolina SC History Special Women in SC History

 - Frieda Mitchell - In the 1970s, she championed innovations in childcare for poor working families.
 She became the first Executive Director of United Communities for Child Development, which worked to promote community-controlled childcare centers.
 The UCCD model was replicated in other Southern states and Ms. Mitchell became sought after as a consultant at both national and international levels.
 She is the recipient of the John D. Rockefeller, III, Public Service Award as well as the Marian Wright Edelman Award for Service to Children.

-- Rebecca Brewton Motte - During the Revolutionary War, British soldiers occupied Fairfield Plantation, Rebecca's home, turning it into a fort.
+- Rebecca Brewton Motte - During the Revolutionary War, British soldiers occupied Mount Joseph Plantation, Rebecca's home, turning it into a fort.
 Rebecca's husband had recently died, and she and her children were relegated to an outbuilding.
 Legend has it that when General Francis Marion decided he needed to burn down the house in order to roust the Tories, Rebecca not only consented, she handed him a burning arrow to shoot at her own roof!
 Luckily, the British surrendered before the flames spread too far.
 Soldiers from both camps worked side-by-side to save Mrs. Motte's home, and in gratitude she served a huge feast for Patriots and Loyalists alike.
 Today, her property is known as the Fort Motte Battle Site.

 - Mary C. Simms Oliphant - This historian literally "wrote the book" on the history of South Carolina!
 Just prior to marriage, Miss Simms undertook the task of updating History of South Carolina, first written by her grandfather, William Gilmore Simms, in 1840.
 Her revised text was adopted by the South Carolina Board of Education in 1917 and employeed by schools throughout the state until 1932.
 That year, she printed her own, completely new textbook entitled The Simms History.
 This guide was used by SC students for over 50 years, until 1985.
 In 1982, Mary Simms Oliphant was the first woman to receive the Order of the Palmetto, South Carolina's highest civilian award.